GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/firebase/reference.md

 **Set the user profile picture**
 Sets the user profile picture URL to a new one.

-**Set Remote Config Auto Update Inteval**
+**Set Remote Config Auto Update Interval**
-Sets Remote Config Auto Update Inteval.
+Sets Remote Config Auto Update Interval.

 **Set the default configuration**
 As the Remote Config is stored online, you need to set default values or the Remote Config expressions to return while there is no internet or the config is still loading.